 Bill started his coaching career when his daughter fell in love with the sport and started playing recreational volleyball in 2007.
 Even though she finished her college volleyball career in 2019, Coach Bill has continued to foster his love of coaching the sport.

-After coaching at Holly Ridge Middle School for 4 years, he moved on to coach at the high school level.
-He is starting his 5th season as the varsity head coach at Fuquay Varina High School.
-This past season he led the Lady Bengals to their first conference championship.
-He was also voted as the Greater Neuse Conference coach of the year by his peers.
-Bill has coached at the club level for the past 8 years, predominantly coaching the 14 and 18U teams.
+Coach Bill is currently the Varsity coach at Fuquay Varina HS.
+Under his leadership the Lady Bengals have earned a conference championship title as well as opportunities to complete in the playoffs each season.
+He has earned the Greater Neuse Conference coach of the year that was voted on by his peers.
+Bill has coached at the club level for the past 10 years, predominantly coaching the 14 and 18U teams.
 He also plans and leads different clinics for our middle and high school athletes.